Six Free ESL Lesson Plans to Get your Students Speaking!

 Urban Social Issues

-This advanced lesson plan introduces new vocabulary related to pollution, poverty, and other issues found in urban settings.
-It provides plenty of thought-provoking questions to get your students talking.
+This advanced lesson plan introduces vocabulary related to pollution, poverty and other issues found in urban settings.
+It provides plenty of thought-provoking questions to get your students talking and engaged with the material.

 Download our lesson plan on Urban Social Issues here: